mojocraftdojo/PubMed_chatbot_BioGPT/README.md

 - When "Exploration mode" is turned on, new responses will be generated for each query rerun to explore more diverse and interesting answers

 ### **Live Demo Tool Web URL** :

+ --The graphical user interface (GUI) for this biomedical AI chatbot has been created using Streamlit, chosen for its efficiency in rapid prototyping.

-- This biomedical AI chatbot has been packaged and deployed to Google Cloud and currently hosted on GCP.
+   The webapp has been packaged and deployed to Google Cloud and currently hosted on GCP.
 You can try it out here.
 [Live Demo Link](http://34.23.165.128:8501/)

    Please note, the application is currently hosted on a spot instance for demonstration purpose, which means it may experience occasional shutdowns.
 However, please feel free to return at any time to revisit it.